 Prepare all ingredients according to instructions; dice the onion, carrot and celery.
 Mince the garlic.
 Drain and rinse the chickpeas, and zest and juice the lemons.

 Cook vegetables - heat a large pot over medium heat.
 Add the olive oil and then the onion, carrot and celery (1).
-Cook and stir regularly for around 7 minutes or until the vegetables are tender and the onion is translucent (2).
+Stir occassionally for around 7 minutes or until the vegetables are tender and the onion is translucent (2).
 The vegetables should not be coloured at this stage.

 Add chickpeas and water/stock - add the chickpeas and water.
 Increase heat to high and bring to the boil.
 Reduce heat to a simmer and cook, covered for 10 minutes.
 Remove from heat.